uutzinger/nano_playground/README.md

 ## install_tbb_itk_vtk.sh

-This script has not yet completed and itk section still needs work.
+This script install vtk and itk.
+ITK snap does not yet compile.

 ## install_opencv.sh

-This script downloads lates OpenCV code and compiles it with ideal nano settings.
+This script downloads lates OpenC and compiles it with optimized nano settings.

 ## install_vscode.sh

 This script installs Visual Studio Code.
 Its is based on jetson_easy.

 ## install_protobuf.sh

 Google's protobuf.

-## ibstakk_ros.sh
+## install_ros.sh

 Get Robot OS running.